opensearch-project/project-website/_posts/2023-03-13-introducing-security-analytics.md

 ## The role of Security Analytics in OpenSearch

 OpenSearch already includes powerful features that allow administrators to analyze application logs and other security event logs within the cluster.
 They provide users the ability to identify anomalous behavior and set up alerts and notifications to signal users when these events occur.
-However, scaling these existing tools for security use cases, handling a volume of data, and assembling a team of professionals to manage and interpret results, pose challenges to managing and training costs and keeping the system up to date to detect complex threats.
+However, scaling these existing tools for security use cases, handling a large volume of data, and assembling a team of professionals to manage and interpret results, pose challenges to managing and training costs and keeping the system up to date to detect complex threats.

 Security Analytics takes a different approach.
 It provides organizations with a single solution that contains a comprehensive suite of features and capabilities.
 This leads to lower costs and low-latency performance at scale.
 Security Analytics also leverages widely used Sigma rules to find threat patterns in your security event logs.
 The security rules are pre-packaged with OpenSearch and provide rules that detect many of the common threats across a diverse set of log sources.
 Combined with a number of robust features, the rules also allow Security Analytics to be highly customizable.